Difference Between a DUI and DWI

-The difference between a DUI and DWI is largely unknown by most, and the acronyms DUI and DWI are often used interchangeably, but there is a clear legal distinction between them, especially in the State of Texas.
-While many people know that DUI is short for ‘driving under the influence’ and DWI stands for ‘driving while intoxicated”, that is often where most people’s knowledge on DUI vs DWI ends.
+The difference between a DUI and DWI is unknown by most.
+However, there is a clear legal distinction between DWI and DUI, especially in the State of Texas.
 Let’s take a look at how they are different and what you need to do if you are charged with either.

 What does Driving While Intoxicated or DWI mean in Texas?

 The legal definition of driving while intoxicated in Texas is made clear in Texas Penal Code 49.04, and states that ‘intoxicated’ in the state of Texas means the operation of a vehicle while in a state of intoxication.
 It also defines intoxicated in two ways:

 - Not having the normal use of mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body; or

 - Having a blood alcohol concentration (BAC) of 0.08 or more.

 What does Driving Under the Influence or DUI mean in Texas?

 Any minor with alcohol in their system can be charged with DUI.
 Texas Alcoholic Beverage Code 106.401 states that driving when a minor is under the influence in a public space with ‘any detectable amount of alcohol’ in their system, then they are driving under the influence and will be charged under Texas’ Special Zero-Tolerance Rules for Minors or Driving Under the Influence of Alcohol (DUIA).